baharmon/lectures/content/computational-ecology-2024/_index.md

 {{< note >}}
-I have been developing methods for robotic planting in the lab and the field.
+I have been developing methods for robotic planting both in the lab and the field.
-Here, for example,
-is the field robot that I will use for autonomous planting in the field.
 {{< /note >}}

 ---